mp3il/bluesnap-ios/README.md

 	"softDescriptor": "Mobile SDK test",
 	"amount": 25.00,
 	"currency": "USD",
-	"pfToken": "812f6ee706e463d3276e3abeb21fa94072e40695ed423ddac244409b3b652eff_",
+	"pfToken": "812f6ee706e463d3276e3abeb21fa94072e40695ed423ddac244409b3b652eff_"
 }'
 ```

 If successful, the response HTTP status code is 200 OK.
 Visit our [API Reference](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture) for more details.

-Note that all the shopper data (billing, shipping, CC details, fraud-session-id) has already been submitted except the amount and price.

 # Demo app - explained
 The demo app shows how to use the basic functionality of the Standard Checkout Flow, including the various stages you need to implement (everything is in class `ViewController`).
+The basic steps include:

-1. Get a token from BlueSnap's server.
-Please note that you need to do this in your server-side implementation, so you don't expose your BlueSnap API credentials in your app.
-In the demo app, we create a token from BlueSnap Sandbox environment with dummy credentials.
-Call `BlueSnapSDK.setBsToken` to initialize it in the SDK.
-Note that according to the toggle in the UI, we create a token with a shopper ID (for returning shopper flow) or without (for new shopper flow).
+1. Getting a token from BlueSnap's server.
+Please note that you need to do this from your server.
+In the demo app, we create a token from the BlueSnap Sandbox environment with dummy credentials.
+According to the toggle in the UI, we either create a token with a shopper ID (for returning user flow) or without the shopper ID (for new user flow).

-2. Call `BlueSnapSDK.initBluesnap` to initialize the SDK with your token, fraud detection, token expiration handling, and other settingas.
+2. Calling `BlueSnapSDK.initBluesnap` to initialize the token and any additional settings, such as fraud detection or a token expiration callback function, in the SDK.

-3. Initialize the input to the checkout flow by creating an instance of `BSSdkRequest` and filling the parts you may know already of the user (by setting `shippingDetails` & `billingDetails`), your callback functions for purchase and tax calculation, and the fields you wish to require from the user (by setting `withShipping`, `fullBilling`, & `withEmail`).
+3. Initializing the input to the checkout flow by creating an instance of `BSSdkRequest` and filling the parts you may know already of the user (by setting `shippingDetails` & `billingDetails`), supplying your callback for tax calculations, and specifying the fields you wish to require from the user (by setting `withShipping`, `fullBilling`, & `withEmail`).

-4. Define your `purchaseFunc` callback to call your application's server to complete the purchase (see [Defining your callback function](#defining-your-callback-function) for the logic of this function).
+4. Defining the `purchaseFunc` callback to call your application's server to complete the purchase (see [Defining your purchase callback function](#defining-your-purchase-callback-function) for the logic of this function).

-5. Call `BlueSnapSDK.showCheckoutScreen` (#showcheckoutscreen) to launch the checkout UI for the user.
+5. Calling `BlueSnapSDK.showCheckoutScreen` to launch the checkout UI for the user.

 > **Note**: The demo app shows how to take advantage of our currency screen, which allows the user to change the currency selection during checkout, by calling [`BlueSnapSDK.showCurrencyList`](#showcurrencylist) with its associated parameters. <br>
  > **Important**: All transaction calls are for demonstration purposes only.
 These calls should be made from your server.